Outdoor Skills

 THE OUTWARD BOUND MAP & COMPASS HANDBOOK (Revised ed.)

 Cliff Jacobson.
 Tells you what you need to know to travel confidently with map, compass, and GPS.
 Includes a new detailed chapter on GPS positioning and the popular UTM (Universal Transverse Mercator) coordinate reference system.
-Includes tips for choosing a compass & GPS unit and for avoiding common error when using these instruments.
+Includes tips for choosing a compass and GPS unit, as well as advice for avoiding common error when using these instruments.
 Information-packed for the novice or a handy reference for the veteran.
 A valuable resource from one of North America’s most respected outdoors writers and wilderness guides.
 6 x 9, 90p, b&w illustrations, figures, 2007.

 BE0167 paperback ..........US $8.95 CAN $10.95